754-234-4789

 From Neglected Rental to Architecturally Integrated Home

 What began as a neglected Airbnb revealed layers of mismatched flooring and substandard electrical and plumbing work.
-The renovation evolved into a comprehensive architectural restoration that honored Mid-Century design principles while introducing modern infrastructure and craftsmanship.
+The home renovation evolved into a comprehensive architectural restoration that honored Mid-Century design principles while introducing modern infrastructure and craftsmanship.

 Initially, the first-time homeowner planned modest updates—two bathroom renovations, new flooring, doors, and paint.
 As the design developed, the project expanded to include: